aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/customxmlpropertycollection/getenumerator/_index.md

 ---
 title: CustomXmlPropertyCollection.GetEnumerator
 second_title: Aspose.Words for .NET API Reference
-description: Returns an enumerator object that can be used to iterate over all items in the collection.
+description: Returns an enumerator object that can be used to iterate over all items in the collection in C#
 type: docs
 weight: 60
 url: /net/aspose.words.markup/customxmlpropertycollection/getenumerator/